-- Grooming.

-- Child-on-Child/Peer-on-Peer abuse.

-- Cyber-bullying in all forms.

-- Identity theft (including Facebook hijacking) and sharing passwords.
+- Adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Child-on-Child/Peer-on-Peer abuse. - Online-bullying in all forms. - Identity theft (including Facebook hijacking) and sharing passwords.